 My friend, what does the cross mean to you?
 Have you really turned to Christ?
-He is the One who died for you on the cross, rose again, paid the penalty for your sins, lives today in glory, and is returning to earth some day.
+He is the One who died for you, rose again, paid the penalty for your sins, lives today in glory, and is returning to earth someday.
 Have you really trusted Him?

-For the preaching of [the gospel of] the cross is to them that perish foolishness [stupid; good for nothing]; but unto us who are saved it is the power of God [unto salvation].
-(1 Corinthians 1:18)
+For the [gospel] of the cross is [stupid; good for nothing] to those who are perishing, but to us who are being saved it is the power of God [to salvation]. -1 Corinthians 1:18